— I’m updating this older post because I’ve added so many more stories to it. Happy reading! —

 Demons, dragons, talking animals, curses… yep, we’re definitely dealing with magic here.
-Welcome to my list of favorite fantasy romances!
+Welcome to my list of favorite fantasy romances – some novels, some novellas, some short stories!
 I hope you find something great to read and enjoy in the list below.

 Before we jump in:

 - Any questions, corrections, recommendations?
 Let me know via my contact form.